Chekka Chivantha Vaanam: Filming

-In late January 2018, before the start of the shoot, Lyca Productions agreed to purchase the rights of the film on a "first copy" basis and release it worldwide.
+In late January 2018, before the start of the shoot, Lyca Productions reportedly agreed to purchase the rights of the film on a "first copy" basis and release it worldwide.
 Three days before the start of the shoot in February 2018, the film's title was announced as Chekka Chivantha Vaanam in Tamil, and as Nawab for the dubbed Telugu version.
 Principal photography began on 12 February 2018 on the outskirts of Chennai, with scenes shot on the East Coast Road and at the Apollo Hospital in Vanagaram during the first schedule.

 A second schedule began on 26 February 2018, with all members of the cast intermittently featuring in the shoot.
 As the second schedule progressed, cinematographer Santosh Sivan released images of the various actors on the sets of the film.
 The shoot continued in Chennai until mid-March, with a wedding scene, also shot, before being halted as a result of a film industry-wide production strike announced by the Tamil Film Producers Council, who were campaigning against extortionate rates employed by digital service providers.

-Following the strike, production resumed in Chennai on 25 April 2018, with scenes involving Vijay Sethupathi being shot near Kovalam Beach in Chennai.
+Following the strike, production resumed in Chennai on 25 April 2018, with scenes involving Sethupathi being shot near Kovalam Beach in Chennai.
 Media reports emerged suggesting that the production team had carelessly littered areas of the beach during the making of the film, making it dangerous for public use, but executive producer Siva Ananth refuted the allegations.
-In May 2018, the team travelled to Abu Dhabi and Dubai to shoot scenes involving Arun Vijay and Aishwarya Rajesh, as a part of three week schedule.
+In May 2018, the team travelled to Abu Dhabi and Dubai to shoot scenes involving Arun and Aishwarya, as a part of three week schedule.
 The final schedule featuring Silambarasan was completed over a week in Serbia and principal photography subsequently wrapped on 2 June 2018.
+A. Sreekar Prasad edited the film.

 Music

-A. R. Rahman began composing the film on a recce to Goa on early February 2018, with Mani Ratnam and lyricist Vairamuthu.
+A. R. Rahman composed the film's soundtrack.
 The album was released on 5 September 2018 by Sony Music, and Rahman gave a live performance of the songs.